-At BRITAX, our commitment to improving child safety through research, testing, design and community advocacy is unparalleled.
-We design our car seats to exceed the safety standards set by the federal government and continually enhance our products with new technologies that distribute crash forces away from your child during a crash.
+At BRITAX, our commitment to improving child safety through research, testing, design, and community advocacy is unparalleled.
+We engineer our products to exceed the safety standards set by the federal government (Federal Motor Vehicle Safety Standard 213) for car seats.
+In fact, BRITAX conducts twice the number of tests required by NHTSA, as well as side-impact testing for car seats and extended rolling-road and durability testing for strollers.
+We also continually enhance our products with new technologies that distribute crash forces away from your child during a crash.
 Some of those technologies include:

 - SafeCell Technology that features SafeCells designed to compress in a crash, significantly lowering the center of gravity and counteracting the forward rotation of the child seat which normally propels your child toward the front seat

 - Energy-Absorbing, Versa-Tether that features a staged-release tether webbing to slow the forward movement, reducing crash forces reaching your child and a two-point attachment to minimize forward rotation while anchoring the top of the child seat

 - Side Impact Cushion Technology which features energy-absorbing cushions on the exterior of the child seat to significantly reduce side impact crash energy by diverting crash forces away from your child and providing extra protection for the adjacent passenger

 We also test our products both in our own crash-test facilities and through independent parties.

 BRITAX has its own crash test simulators, in the U.S., Europe, and Australia, that can certify to strict global requirements.
 BRITAX uses a sled so versatile it can also be used to certify airline seats.

 At BRITAX, we are required to meet the following standards of regulatory agencies: